20 Best Personal Websites (Examples) 2026

 From simple and minimalist layouts to creative and colorful ones, we included something for everyone.

-We also added the platform the website was built on, so you can use the same one for yours.
+We also added the platform that the website was built on, so you can use the same one for yours.

 However, you can also choose any other personal website builder alternative or even choose a personal WordPress theme.